Sliding Glass Door Replacement Overview: Benefits, special tools and time

-If you've been putting up with a drafty patio door that sticks, fogs up or leaks during a heavy rainstorm, it's time to consider a new, energy-efficient replacement.
-While a high-quality door isn't cheap, it'll cut down on drafts, require almost no maintenance, and glide smoothly and latch securely.
-Best of all, you'll save $300-plus if you install it yourself.
+If you’ve been putting up with a drafty patio door that sticks, fogs up or leaks during a heavy rainstorm, it’s time to consider a new, energy-efficient replacement.
+While a high-quality door isn’t cheap, it’ll cut down on drafts, require almost no maintenance, and glide smoothly and latch securely.
+Best of all, you’ll save $300-plus if you install a sliding glass door replacement yourself.

 At first glance, replacing such a big door may seem intimidating.
-But if you read through this article, you'll see that it's similar to replacing a window.
-We'll walk you through each step, including a special section on the critical flashing details that make the new door leakproof.
+But if you read through this article, you’ll see that it’s similar to replacing a window.
+We’ll walk you through each step of a sliding glass door replacement, including a special section on the critical flashing details that make the new door leakproof.